lr0516/AC209-Spotify/Results.md

 ### 1. Collaborative Filtering Models

 Among all the 3 collaborative filtering models, the *Baseline* collaborative filtering model gives the best result, which means preprocessing the playlists or the tracks is useless when traing the collaborative filtering models.
 The *Meta-Playlist* model and the *Advanced* model do not give better results may be because that the real utility matrix is destructed after processing the original playlists.
+To improve the performance of the collaborative filtering model, we may use more playlists to train the baseline collaborative filtering model.

 ### 2. Hybrid Models